How to Care for Bonded Teeth

 How Does Bonding Compare to Veneers?

-Dental bonding is a quicker and more affordable process than veneers.
+Bonding is a quicker and more affordable process than veneers.
 We can complete the whole procedure can in just one visit with no lab work is needed.
-Bonding works well for minor cosmetic problems like small tooth chips and gaps.
+Tooth bonding works well for minor cosmetic problems like small tooth chips and gaps.
+The material isn’t as strong as porcelain, so it may not last as long.
+But bonding is more affordable than veneers.
+We can also remove and replace the material over time.

 Porcelain veneers are thin shells custom-made in a dental lab to fit over the front of your teeth.
 It takes two visits to get veneers.
-We prepare the teeth and take molds at the first visit and place them at the second visit.
+We prepare the teeth and take molds at the first visit, and place them at the second visit.

 Fix Your Teeth Today

-Cover a small tooth gap or chipped tooth.
-Get dental bonding in Edmonton, AB.
+You can cover a small tooth gap or a chipped tooth in one office visit.
+Get dental bonding in Edmonton, AB at Reliance Dental.
 Call 587-840-9984 or request an appointment with Dr. Chandy online.
-Do you have more questions?
-Let us know at your next visit.
-We will be happy to help.
+We serve patients in Mill Woods, Terwill